Best Guitar Tuners – 9 Tuners Best For The Job!

 Snark SN All Instrument Clip-On Chromatic Tuner

 As far as the quality goes, well, we’d say you get more than what you pay for.
 Honestly, for $8 this is a great little tuner which you can carry around in your pocket, or even leave on the headstock and tune your guitar on the go.
 It uses both the high sensitivity piezo sensor, and the microphone for tuning.
 The display is sufficiently bright and clear (although not so much in daylight – as one of our readers had pointed out), and it’s highly adjustable (can rotate 360 degrees).
 Some of the SN tuners even have a built-in metronome.

 Should I get one?
-Yes, but..
-I’d recommend it as a secondary tuner – you know, the one you take with you when you head outside with the guitar in your hands, and couple of friends waiting by a campfire.
-Even if you lose it – it’s no biggie – for $8 you can get another one!
+Yes, but.. we’d recommend it as a secondary tuner – you know, the one you take with you when you head outside with the guitar in your hands, and couple of friends waiting by a campfire.
+Even if you lose it – it’s no big deal – for couple of bucks you can get another one!

 Korg AW2G Clip-on Chromatic Guitar Tuner